umair1221/WorldCache/README.md

 ## 📖 Abstract

-Video World Models (VWMs) increasingly rely on large-scale diffusion transformers to simulate complex spatial dynamics.
+Video World Models increasingly rely on large-scale diffusion transformers to simulate complex spatial dynamics.
 However, the high computational cost of autoregressive generation remains a significant bottleneck. **WorldCache** overcomes this by identifying temporal and spatial redundancies in the denoising process.

 > [!TIP]
 > **WorldCache** is backbone-agnostic and training-free.
 It can be integrated into existing diffusion pipelines with just a few lines of code.